 - Sandra Hamlat

-Board Vice President, Alden Mudge, North Berkeley
+Board Chair, Alden Mudge, North Berkeley

 Alden Mudge has been a North Berkeley-based freelance writer and editor since 2005.
 Before that he had a 20-year career in nonprofit management.
 A regular book reviewer and author interviewer, he is currently a member of the National Book Critics Circle and the jury of the California Book Awards, whose purpose is the highlight excellent books by California writers.

 Alden was given his first bicycle – a Schwinn! – on his eighth birthday and has been riding ever since.
 He began volunteering for the East Bay Bicycle Coalition, now Bike East Bay, in 2011, helping with communications, Bike to Work Day, and Measure B outreach.
 He was a member of the 2012 EBBC Climate Ride Team.
 He wants all East Bay residents to be able to bicycle more miles than they drive.

 As a volunteer elsewhere, Alden has been a board member and two-time president of the San Francisco chapter of the International Association of Business Communicators.
 He was a member of the Commonwealth Club of California’s program and publicity committees.
 Before moving to Berkeley, he lived in Oakland for 18 years and was a member and then chair of the City of Oakland’s Public Ethics Commission.
 He joined the Bike East Bay board in August 2014.
 You can contact him at: firstname.lastname@example.org

 I came to the bay area, from Los Angeles, as an enlisted man in the US Navy stationed at Alameda Naval Air Station aboard the USS Samuel Gompers and I never left.
 I live in Berkeley and have been employed in the Biotechnology Industry for the last 20+ years.